 Fujitsu General Remains Australia’s Most Trusted Air Conditioning Brand.

-Australia’s Favourite Air®, Fujitsu General, has received the ultimate seal of approval and been voted by Australians as the 2020 Reader’s Digest Most Trusted Brand: Air Conditioning, for the third consecutive year.
+Fujitsu General, has received the ultimate seal of approval.
+Once again Fujitsu has been voted by Australian’s as the 2021 Reader’s Digest Most Trusted Brand: Air Conditioning.
+This is the 4th consecutive year Fujitsu has been rated #1 in this category.

-Fujitsu General Australia strives to consistently provide high quality, energy efficient, reliable products accompanied by superior customer service.
-To be ‘Australia’s Favourite Air®’ means to be the best air conditioning company to deal with in Australia, not just a leading air conditioning brand.
+Fujitsu General Australia strives to consistently provide high quality, energy efficient and reliable products.
+This is accompanied by superior customer service.
+To be ‘Australia’s Favourite Air’ means to be the best air conditioning company to deal with in Australia.

 Whether you need a solution for a small bedroom, or large living space, our combination of technology, insight and design will provide the most effective and efficient air conditioning solution for you.